Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Most people start in the wrong place

 The real problem is simpler: most people try to optimize the penthouse while the foundation is crumbling.
 As Goel and colleagues documented in their 2009 review in Seminars in Neurology, sleep deprivation produces cognitive deficits comparable to mild alcohol intoxication, with chronic restriction to six hours per night generating the same impairment as two consecutive nights without sleep [1], making consistent sleep the single highest-leverage cognitive intervention.
-A single supplement might add 5-10% on top of a solid foundation – but that does not make for compelling podcast episodes, so it gets buried under posts about the latest nootropic.
+A single supplement might add a small increment on top of a solid foundation, but that does not make for compelling podcast episodes, so it gets buried under posts about the latest nootropic.

 What is biohacking cognitive performance?

-Biohacking cognitive performance is the systematic optimization of brain function through measurable, repeatable interventions prioritized by evidence and personal response tracking – testing sleep, nutrition, movement, stress management, and targeted enhancements one variable at a time to find what actually improves your specific cognitive output.
+Biohacking cognitive performance is the systematic optimization of brain function through measurable, repeatable interventions prioritized by evidence and personal response tracking.
+You test sleep, nutrition, movement, stress management, and targeted enhancements one variable at a time to find what actually improves your specific cognitive output.

 The biohacking hierarchy: foundation before optimization

 The first mistake most biohackers make is treating all interventions equally.
 They are not.
-Some interventions are foundational – without them, everything else fails.
+Some interventions are foundational, and without them everything else fails.
 Others are meaningful enhancements layered on top.
 A few are experimental optimizations that only work if the first two layers are solid.

 Important